Why is constrained neural language generation particularly challenging?: NLG Constraints

 Natural language generation models place restrictions on the generated output to produce texts that reflect certain user preferences.
 In Table \ref{table_tasks} we present NLG tasks distinguishing between conditions and constraints.
 We broadly group existing constraints into the following categories:

-\paragraph{\textbf{Lexical constraints}} Lexical constraints serve with the inclusion of specific keywords, phrases or entities at arbitrary positions in the output, and can be specified as a word (a single token) or phrasal constraint (a multi-word phrase).
-They are useful in tasks such as \textit{dialogue generation}, \textit{machine translation}, \textit{story telling} or \textit{poetry generation}.
+\paragraph{\textbf{Lexical constraints}} Lexical constraints allow to include specific keywords, phrases or entities at arbitrary positions in the output, and can be specified as a word (a single token) or phrasal constraint (a multi-word phrase).
+They are useful in tasks such as \textit{dialogue/poetry generation}, \textit{machine translation}, \textit{story telling}, etc.

 \paragraph{\textbf{Format constraints}} Format constraints such as number of sentences, length of sentences, order of words, number of syllables, etc. serve to denote preferences on the form and appearance of the generated output.
-Format constraints are particularly useful in tasks such as \textit{poetry generation} to specify the form of the generated poem, for eg. quatrain or regulated verse, length of the poem, rhyme and rhythm.
+Format constraints are particularly useful in tasks such as \textit{poetry generation} to specify the form of the generated poem, for example quatrain or regulated verse, length of the poem, rhyme and rhythm.
 In \textit{text summarization} or \textit{text simplification}, length constraints define the length of the generated output to be strictly less than the length of the input document, while in \textit{dialogue generation} they help define the level of verbosity of the dialogue agent.

 \paragraph{\textbf{Semantic constraints}} Semantic constraints are used to define the topic and sentiment of the generated content, or control fine-grained aspects such as removing toxicity.
 Topic constraints are particularly useful in \textit{dialogue generation}, where the goal is to generate on-topic responses that are safe, non-harmful, unbiased, relevant to the dialogue context and particular user needs; in \textit{story telling} or \textit{poetry generation}, topic constraints help define the theme.
 Generating language that conveys particular positive, neutral or negative sentiment aims to endow artificial agents with human-like traits such as compassion, empathy, and enables agents to react with appropriate emotion in diverse social situations; constraining on a specific sentiment is important in many tasks such as \textit{dialogue generation}, \textit{review generation}, \textit{story telling}, \textit{poetry generation} or \textit{text style transfer}.
 Furthermore, increasing politeness of a dialogue system or reducing toxicity of generated language are important aspects with respect to human-centered metrics of conversation quality.